pedro-lb/pedro-lb/README.md

 How are you doing? =)

-👉 Currently, I'm working as a Tech Lead at [GeekHunter Brasil](https://github.com/GeekHunter-Brasil).
+👉 Currently, I'm working as a Software Engineer at [Constructor.io](https://constructor.io/).

 👉 I'm studying React ⚛️, React Native 📱, GraphQL 🚀 and Elixir 💧.